seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

-NEP 33 detailed the need for the creation of a new datatype system within NumPy to serve downstream use cases better and improve the maintainability and extendability of NumPy itself.
+NEP 33 detailed the need for the creation of a new datatype system within NumPy to serve downstream use cases better and improve the maintainability and the ability to extend NumPy.
 A main issue with the current dtype API is that datatypes are written as a single Python class with special instances for each of the actual datatypes.
 While this certainly has been a practical approach in implementing numerical